 3. Better Airflow Control

-Double Hung windows are flexible and give you better control over the airflow in your home.
+Double-hung windows are flexible and give you better control over the airflow in your home.
+This makes them one of the popular kitchen window styles as well as a popular choice for other rooms.
 When it’s still too mild for the heat or your air conditioner, being able to vary how and where you open windows can help you make your home more comfortable easily and efficiently.

 Opening a window from the top allows you to let heat out while opening one from the bottom allows a cool breeze inside.
 Strategically opening windows in your home can create an efficient airflow that keeps your home comfortable on the days where the temperatures aren’t rising or dropping enough for you to need to turn on the heat or air.